Choosing a Corporate Structure for Your Business

 S Corporation / S Corp

-An S corporation is a unique form of entity that combines many of the best aspects of both a sole proprietorship and a C corporation.
-While there are restrictions on ownership and other issues, many business owners appreciate S corps’s liability protection and tax efficiency.
+An S Corporation is a unique form of entity that combines many of the best aspects of both a sole proprietorship and a C Corporation.
+While there are restrictions on ownership and other issues, many business owners appreciate an S Corp's liability protection and tax efficiency.

-S corporations are for business owners who want the liability protection of the corporate business structure but also a single level of tax on business income.
-S corps typically allow for greater flexibility in their accounting methods than C corporations.
+S Corporations are for business owners who want the liability protection of the corporate business structure but also a single level of tax on business income.

-An S corp files its own tax return, using Form 1120-S. However, because the business doesn’t pay any tax itself, it issues a report to each owner (called a Schedule K-1) that lists their share of the business’s income.
+An S Corp files its own tax return, using Form 1120-S. However, because the business doesn’t pay any tax itself, it issues a report to each owner (called a Schedule K-1) that lists their share of the business’s income.
 You must wait to file your own return until you receive your K-1 so you know how much business income to report.
 Owners of an S Corp who also work for the company are required to pay themselves a salary and issue themselves a W-2 for tax purposes, although that income is then deductible by the company.

 Limited Liability Company